Indiana Bounty Hunter Guide: Requirements and Steps

 Related Careers

 Most bail recovery agents supplement their income by working in similar jobs.
 In addition to providing additional income, these jobs also provide helpful experience to bail recovery agents.
-Some jobs that bail recovery agents consider are private investigators or a process servers.
+Some jobs that bail recovery agents consider are private investigators or process servers.
 Following is a summary of the requirements of both professions in the state of Indiana.

 Private Investigator/ Private Detective

-- Have 4,000 hours of private investigative work
+- Have 4,000 hours of private investigative work experience

-- Submit to a criminal background check
+- Complete a criminal background check

 Process Server